peterzieba/5Vpld/PROGRAMMING.md

 * [Official FTDI-based Kanda programmer](https://www.kanda.com/CPLD-Programmers.175.html) (basically a fancy USB-FTDI box) and [ATMISP Software](https://www.microchip.com/en-us/development-tool/ATMISP)
   * Upsides
     * Get going right away.
 Direct support for .JED files with included ATMISP software.
+    * In-circuit programming
     * Expects VccIO from the device and sends it into IO buffers to handle different programming voltages.
   * Downsides
     * Windows only -- [If you know how to handle the sorcery required to get ftd2xx to run in Wine ATMISP might be usable in Linux](https://github.com/brentr/wineftd2xx/issues/15)
+    * Cannot reprogram a device if the JTAG pins have been disabled.
     * $100.
+* Ancient Device Programmers (Hi-Lo ALL-07, etc.)
+  * Upsides:
+    * Generally support reprogramming devices even if the JTAG pins have been disabled.
+  * Downsides:
+    * Often require a machine running DOS.
+Moving files to and from can be tricky.
+Your PC is a deskmonster.
+    * Require programming adapters for the specific socket type you have.
 * Any standard JTAG Programmers (you will need to convert your .JED to an .SVF first):
   * OpenOCD: https://openocd.org/
   * Raspberry Pi Pico-based Dirty JTAG: https://github.com/phdussud/pico-dirtyJtag
   * <a href="https://github.com/ole00/afterburner/">Afterburner (An arduino-based PLD programmer)</a>~~A special branch of Afterburner~~ has experimental support for these chips.
     * This project is great because the Arduino Uno it is based upon is cheap and ubiquitous and the project has support for generating the 12V Vpp needed to unlock JTAG-Disabled parts via the secret +12V OE1 trick.
 You'll need to convert a .JED -> .SVF -> XSVF to successfully use this.

 Unlike the case with a majority of devices in CUPL, CUPL does not directly produce a .JED file for these CPLD parts.
 Instead, it provides a netlist to the Atmel Fitters (essentially place-and-route in modern terminology) which in turn creates a .JED file.
 Since this is its own process beyond CUPL, it creates its own log file which will have a <code>.fit</code> file extension, as well as an error file with the <code>.err</code> extension.
+It is good to glance at these to make sure pins were assigned the way you wanted, JTAG was left on, etc. If you did not successfully produce a .JED file and it was not a CUPL error the reason might be in these logs.

 >[!IMPORTANT]
 >There are some bear traps when using these parts and the Atmel Fitters.
 Consider adding the following lines to your <code>.PLD</code> file somewhere after your header to save yourself from headaches.
 These lines are not processed by CUPL per-se, but rather passed onto the Atmel Fitter.